AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/my-activity.md

 >[!IMPORTANT]
 >
->The figures in the **[!UICONTROL My activity]** view, including the Credit Wallet and activity table, represent *estimated* credit usage for monitoring purposes.
-The credit consumption table is rounded up and aggregated by day.
+>The figures in the **[!UICONTROL My activity]** view reflect credit usage data that refreshes daily.
 The *actual* credit consumption used for billing is tracked in internal systems and is available upon request.
 Contact your Adobe representative to obtain that information.

-To access your Credit Wallet and estimated credit consumption activity, navigate to **[!UICONTROL Setup]** in the main navigation, then select the **[!UICONTROL My activity]** tab.
+To access your Credit Wallet and credit consumption activity, navigate to **[!UICONTROL Setup]** in the main navigation, then select the **[!UICONTROL My activity]** tab.

 ![The My activity tab showing the Credit Wallet with credits provisioned, credits consumed, available credits, and the credit consumption activity table.](/help/assets/setup/my-activity-credits/activity-dashboard.png)